devstackweb3/osa1/part1/1.6/readme.md

 ### Page Rendering Method
 So far all of our applications have been such that their appearance remains the same after the initial rendering.
 In the REACT world, it means telling a component to update and redraw itself, even if nothing has really changed in the data (state/props) it uses.

-**rendering process :** Represents the ability to update the WEB Page statement overview.
+**rendering process :** Represents the ability to update the WEB Page statement overview according to data updates.
 ![REACT Rendering](https://github.com/devstackweb3/osa1/assets/118926098/a2cf7678-98d6-4a8c-8fbe-95c614dcaac4)

 ### Page Re-rendering Method